kevin-kaixu/partnet-symh/README.md

 # The PartNet Symmetry Hierarchy Dataset (PartNet-Symh)

-The PartNet-Symh dataset augments the PartNet dataset originally created by Stanford University (see "PartNet: A Large-scale Benchmark for Fine-grained and Hierarchical Part-level 3D Object Understanding") by adding a symmetry hierarchy of fine-grained parts for each shape.
+The PartNet-Symh dataset augments the PartNet dataset by adding a symmetry hierarchy of fine-grained parts for each shape.
+The PartNet dataset was originally proposed in the paper "PartNet: A Large-scale Benchmark for Fine-grained and Hierarchical Part-level 3D Object Understanding".
 The symmetry hierarchies were used to train the PartNet model in our paper "PartNet: A Recursive Part Decomposition Network for Fine-grained and Hierarchical Shape Segmentation".
 In general, PartNet-Symh can be used to train any Recursive Neural Networks models for part-level shape structure encoding/decoding, e.g., GRASS [Li et al. 2017].

 ### Introduction

-This dataset is derived from the dataset of the paper published by Stanford University called PartNet(A Large-scale Benchmark for Fine-grained and Hierarchical Part-level 3D Object Understanding),which consists of 24 object categories.Models of their dataset are fine-grained but lack of a top-down recursive hierarchy for fine-grained segmentation of 3D point clouds.
+PartNet consists of 24 object categories.
+The 3D models in the dataset are composed of fine-grained parts.
+We construct a recursive symmetry hierarchy based on the fine-grained, point-sampled parts.
 We organize their dataset into the form of our PartNet dataset for the purpose of giving their models a hierarchy we designed.This dataset could enable and serve as a catalyst for many tasks such as shape analysis, dynamic 3D scene modeling and simulation, affordance analysis, and others.

 ### Dataset information

 The dataset contains 22699 3D shapes covering 24 shape categories: